 A staycation isn’t just life as usual – it is choosing to do activities and spend money on things you wouldn’t typically.
 Still on a budget?
 I recommend downloading one of the digital savings passes that Visit Cheyenne has available, as they will stretch your dollar farther!

 Step 2 – Pick your dates and use them to your advantage.

 What’s going on in the area?
 (Pro tip: Check our Events Calendar!)
 With as huge as our entertainment and live music scene has been getting, chances are you could get to a show or two, if that’s your jam.
 Festivals and farmers markets fill up summer weekends on top of the daily tourist options!

 Step 3 – Be willing to look through a tourist’s eyes.

 Set aside the local politics or any biases you may have and choose to just have fun!
 The amenities that are developed traditionally for “tourists” are always at your disposal too.
 Go see what they have in store for you and your family.

 “I’ve already done everything.”
 Have you?
 Have you really??
 Recently?
 To get your brain flowing, here’s some starters:

-- Go on a trail ride or ATV tour at Terry Bison Ranch
+- Go on a trail ride or feed the bison at Terry Bison Ranch

 - Explore the Southeast Wyoming Welcome Center